TheNounProject/CollectionView/Guides/Basic Setup.md

 ## Implementing the Delegate

 Collection views can be used for a variety of use cases.
-In some cases they may be purely visual but in most cases they are intended to support some level of interaction.
-The delegate allows you to control and respond to these interactions.
+Some may be purely for display but in most cases they are intended to support some level of interaction.
+These interactions are handled by the collection views delegate (`CollectionViewDelegate`).

 Selection state is the most common interaction that needs to be handled by an app.
 The following are useufl for managing selection state: